MLCS Graduate Student Conference

-The Graduate Students Council of the Modern Languages and Cultural Studies department at the University of Alberta invites papers for its annual Connections conference with the theme (Dis)Connections.
-Please submit academic and creative contributions that explore the relations between languages, communities, cultures, artistic works and concepts.
-Academic panels will be grouped based on themes and are open to all disciplines across the Social Sciences and Humanities, including but not limited to fields such as Applied Linguistics, Translation and Cultural Studies.
-The Graduate Students Council welcomes everyone working in those fields, and encourages new graduate students to participate.
+The Graduate Student Council of the Modern Languages and Cultural Studies department at the University of Alberta invites submissions for its annual Connections conference: Transcending Connections 2018.
+We will be accepting academic and creative contributions that go beyond drawing the connections between languages, communities, cultures, artistic works, and concepts; by questioning, exploring, and interpreting their significance.
+Academic panels will be grouped based on themes and are open to all disciplines across the Social Sciences and Humanities, including but not limited to fields such as Applied Linguistics, Translation, Literature, and Cultural Studies.
+The Graduate Student Council welcomes everyone working in those fields or related fields, and strongly encourages new graduate students to participate.

 Areas of interest include, but are not limited to: